GitMiquel/PRJHS1_Cypress/README.md

 The specs can now be ran

+/**IMPORTANT**/
-IMPORTANT: The configuration of the service worker in saucedemo.com causes the page to not trigger a "load" event, which Cypress waits for to confirm that the page has downloaded all assets, to continue the execution of the spec.
+The configuration of the service worker in saucedemo.com can cause the page to not trigger a "load" event, which Cypress waits for to confirm that the page has downloaded all assets, to continue the execution of the spec.

 If this is the case then follow these steps:
-In the Cypress App, select Developer Tools from the Header > View App data Then navigate through the following folders: browsers > chrome-stable > interactive > Default > Service Worker And delete the CacheStorage Folder
+In the Cypress App, select Developer Tools from the Header > View App data

+Then navigate through the following folders: browsers > chrome-stable > interactive > Default > Service Worker

+And delete the CacheStorage Folder

 Re-run the spec